A+

 Cost Of Living Quick Facts

-• The cost of living in College Park is equal to the national average
+• The cost of living in College Park is 1% higher than the national average

 • Georgia general sales tax is 22% lower than the national average